Speech Analytics

 Types of speech analytics

-There are two types of speech analytics based on the time the audio data is analyzed.
+There are two primary types of speech analytics based on the timing of audio data analysis.

 With real-time speech analytics, audio data is analyzed on live voice calls with customers.
-This allows agents to access actionable insights, trends, and metrics in the moment, so they can improve the interaction quality of their current customer conversation.
-Real-time analytics reveal insights into customer sentiment, tone, and trends, and even give cues to agents to enhance the customer experience — all while they are on a call.
+This allows agents to access actionable insights, trends and metrics in the moment, so they can improve the interaction quality of their current customer conversation.
+Real-time analytics reveal insights into customer sentiment and tone and even give cues to agents to enhance the customer experience — all while they are on a call.

-Contact center managers use speech analytics platforms during customer interactions to identify the reason for each call, the products mentioned, and the callers’ mood — helping them to better understand customer needs, wants, and expectations.
+Contact center managers use speech analytics platforms to identify the reason for each call, the products mentioned and the callers’ mood — helping them to better understand customer needs, wants and expectations.
 Instead of making decisions based on assumptions (what they think customers are feeling), speech analytics enables you to make decisions based on what customers are actually saying in real time — removing the guesswork.

 Speech analytics platforms gather actionable insights that can be used in the following ways: